-Viv has examined seven PhD thesis for universities in the UK, Europe and Australia, including SOAS, UCL, UEA, Newcastle, Bergen and Sidney.
+Viv has examined seven PhD thesis for universities in the UK, Europe and Australia, including SOAS, UEA, Newcastle, Bergen and Sidney.

 Bryony Onciel, ‘Unsettling Assumptions about Community Engagement.
 A New Persepctive on IndigenousBlackfoot Participation in Museums and Heritage Sites in Alberta Canada’, 2011, University of Newcastle